Boyhood (Music from the Motion Picture): Reception and analysis

 On incorporating music that represented the time period, including the likes of Coldplay and Arcade Fire, John Keenan of The Guardian opined "More subtle directors know our memories are not shaped by the top 40, but by the sound coming out of a neighbour's window, the song your first love's mother played non-stop, the tune that a best friend left behind when they moved to another country.
 The subtle and often contradictory associations carried by specific tunes – what the good people in the mood-music industry call its "topology" – are deeply subjective."
 Rebecca Thomas of BBC wrote, "The biggest artifice in the film is the soundtrack, carefully chosen songs - many by Coltrane - to reflect the era onscreen."

 Analysing the film's soundtrack, Chris Longo and Nick Harley of Den of Geek wrote "Boyhood’s soundtrack–though lacking the enigmatic fullness of a Hans Zimmer score–is as essential to moving the film’s plot along as any absentee father or degree-waving mother or grateful former yard worker."
-Longo had analysed "Yellow" by Coldplay was taken in the context of Olivia's perspective, as a mother's love for his child, while "1901" by Phoenix "is about love not being bound by the physical nature of the relationship.
-Love has to exists as you do, it has to change as you do, or it won’t survive".
-Referencing the hit songs "One (Blake’s Got a New Face)" (Vampire Weekend), "Anthem Part Two" (Blink-182) and Britney Spears single "Oops!...
-I Did It Again", Harley mentioned "watching the film triggers similar memories and becomes a deeply nostalgic experience, with the soundtrack especially feeding into that.
+Longo said that "Yellow" by Coldplay was taken in the context of Olivia's perspective, as a mother's love for his child, while "1901" by Phoenix "is about love not being bound by the physical nature of the relationship.
+Love has to exist as you do, it has to change as you do, or it won’t survive".
+Referencing the hit songs "One (Blake’s Got a New Face)" (Vampire Weekend), "Anthem Part Two" (Blink-182) and the Britney Spears single "Oops!...
+I Did It Again", Harley mentioned that "watching the film triggers similar memories and becomes a deeply nostalgic experience, with the soundtrack especially feeding into that.
 The songs chosen are great signifiers of what music mattered most at that place and time, making it a perfect snapshot of the first decade of the 21st century."

 Awards and nominations

-Three of the original songs, "Split the Difference", "Ryan's Song" and "Summer Noon" were shortlisted for the Best Original Song category at the 87th Academy Awards, but could not get selected.
+Three of the original songs, "Split the Difference", "Ryan's Song" and "Summer Noon" were shortlisted for the Best Original Song category at the 87th Academy Awards, but were not selected.
 "Split the Difference" later received a nomination in the same category at the 19th Satellite Awards, but lost to "We Will Not Go" from Virunga (2015).
 At the 2014 St. Louis Gateway Film Critics Association Awards, the soundtrack received a nomination for Best Soundtrack, which was lost to Guardians of the Galaxy (2014).